-Goth is an extremely complicated genre.
-Many heated debates have been had among friends as to which bands qualify, where is the line between post-punk, goth, and industrial lies, and whether or not a working class band from the heart of Manchester deserve credit as the kingpins to an entire culture (hint, we’re going with the Northampton boys and “Bela“).
+Goth is an extremely complicated subculture and “genre”.
+Many heated debates have been had among friends as to which bands qualify, where is the line between post-punk, goth, and industrial lies, and whether or not a working-class band from the heart of Manchester deserve credit as the kingpins to an entire culture (hint, we’re going with the Northampton boys and “Bela“).

 As goth music’s definition and categorization often lies in the ears of the beholder, we’ve also attempted to cover as much ground as possible within our self-imposed constraints, exploring the myriad of genres that encapsulate goth.
 Maybe we’ll piss some people off with these choices, or for neglecting your all-time favorite record.
 We fully expect (and welcome) a handful of “how dare you’s” in the comment section.
 We’re all eyes!

 Without any further ado, let’s get to it—here is the list in chronological order:

 Released two months after the suicide of lead singer Ian Curtis, Closer is a far more somber affair than the explosive Unknown Pleasures.
 After avoiding them for much of their career, the band began to incorporate synthesizers, highlighted on tracks such as “Isolation,” and “Heart and Soul.”
 The record also features a much darker shade of production from Factory mainstay Martin Hannett, cementing its place as the first gothic masterpiece.

 “we’ve got a tomb on the cover of the album!”-Peter Saville

 The cover artwork was designed by both Martyn Atkins and Peter Saville features a photograph on the cover was taken by Bernard Pierre Wolff, and is an image of Jesus and Mary from Appiani family tomb in the Cimitero Monumentale di Staglieno in Genoa, Italy.